doherty100/azuresandbox/terraform-azurerm-vnet-hub/README.md

 * Explore your newly provisioned resources in the Azure portal.
 * Run `terraform destroy` to understand how de-provisioning works.
 * Run `terraform apply` to re-apply the configuration.
+* Run `terraform output` to view the output variables from the *terraform.tfstate* file.

 ## Next steps